Skip to content

 ruby

-expects :user_id, model: true
+expects :user, model: true

 This line will add expectations that:

-• user_id is provided
+• user_id is provided (automatically derived from field name)

-• User.find(user_id) returns a record
+• User.find(user_id) (or custom finder) returns a record

-• user (for the auto-found record)
+• user (the auto-found record)

 NOTES